 (Required Core Outcome Measure)

 Learner obtains certification of attaining passing scores on the General Education Development (GED) tests, or who obtains a diploma, or state recognized equivalent, documenting satisfactory completion of secondary studies (high school or adult high school diploma).
-Applicable population: All learners with a main or secondary goal of passing the GED tests or obtaining a secondary school diploma or its recognized equivalent.
+Applicable population: All enrolled learners who take all GED tests.
 NRS

 There are many definitions and ways of calculating retention.
 The most common definition is: Students continue in the program until student goals are met or until the course of study is completed.
 As a result of recent NCSALL research, the term “persistence” is replacing “retention” because it places the student in a position of control and decision-making — “A student persists in learning; a program retains a student.”

 A broad term that incorporates the need for some type of accommodation.
 For example, students with special needs may have a physical disability (e.g., sight or hearing), a learning disability (e.g., dyslexia, dyscalculia, processing or memory problems), or a developmental disability (e.g., mental retardation, autism, Down Syndrome, or Cerebral Palsy).

 The specification of a desired level of content mastery and/or performance.
 Adapted from “education standard” definition by Tuijnman & Postlethwaite, 1994, p.2

 LiteracyPro Systems' LACES (Literacy, Adult and Community Education System) software program for ABE/GED/ESL instruction.
 The program tracks assessments, hours, goals, credits, and other federally mandated criteria.